 Allow the colony to raise a new queen

 Bees will often take the situation into their own hands when a queen is lost and create a new queen.
-The problem with this is that it takes time.
+The problem is that it takes time.
 Raising a queen from an egg takes 15 days.
 Then she will need to mate, which may take another five days or so (including the risk associated with her mating flights).

 Another problem with this scenario is that the colony has a small window of opportunity.
 To raise a new queen, the colony needs two things – a fertilized egg and the ability to feed a larva royal jelly beyond its third day.